freenandes/topo-da-mente/content/music/imitation.md

 # Original

 I got surprised by this one.
 Very festive, which is something I don’t usually like in music.
 I prefer more contemplative landscapes.
-However, I’m also into punk so I had this hanging in my _to listen_ list.
+However, I’m also into punk, so I had this hanging on my _to listen_ list.

 Quite suitable for parties.